bacara/xaway/README.md

 ## Example

 A typical example use-case is when sided with razer-daemon.
-One may choose to script driver settings in order to change LED effect when the user is AFK, before setting them back when user is back here.
+One may choose to script driver settings in order to change LED effect when the user is away from keyboard, before setting them back when user is back here.

 ## Notes